dylancortez2135/Student-History-Vault/README.md

 ## 🧠 Objectives

-I've seen the inefficiencies of my University in calculating academic awards eligebility.
-So with this data pipeline along with the data from our student portal, I want to:
+I've seen the inefficiencies within my University in calculating academic awards eligebility.
+By utilizing this data pipeline alongside data from our student portal, I aim to:
-  1. Save countless hours of the faculties, students, chairpersons, and deans of the university
+  1. Save countless hours for the faculties, students, chairpersons, and deans of the university
-  2. Have a cleaner Historical data of Student Records for easier tracking.
+  2. Maintain a cleaner Historical data of Student Records for easier tracking.

 🛢️ SQL: